+This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Work Readiness Services.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 Resources that may be helpful in the development of the curriculum include the TWC curriculum, "Succeed at Work," available online through Texas Work Prep at www.texasworkprep.com and in paper format at Succeed at Work.

 …